 No dear – it isn’t a fulltime job

 Sometimes this means acknowledging that online dating burnout is real.
-It is completely normal, so there is no need for you and your type A personality to be so hard on yourself.
+It is entirely normal, so there is no need for you and your type-A personality to be so hard on yourself.

 It feels like a chore or job

 Do you groan and die a little inside every time you log onto your online dating account?
 Have you lost that glee and wonder you once had for getting to see who liked you and who you matched with?